 Any accumulation of waste materials resulting from the failure of any person to comply with any provisions of this article or from the failure of such person to take advantage of their regular collection service maintained by the Village and any waste materials in excess of ordinary household wastes shall be removed by such person at his expense.
 Upon failure to remove such materials as set forth herein, the Village, at its option, may have such materials removed, in which case the cost thereof may be levied against the subject property and collected in the same manner as a tax upon said property.

 Materials resulting from the repair, construction, alteration or excavation of buildings or structures, streets or sidewalks, such as earth, plaster, mortar, concrete, bricks, lath and roofing materials, with debris or other types of construction debris.
-Arrangements are to be made with private contractors for the removal of trees and large quantities of refuse.
+Arrangements are to be made with private contractors for the removal of trees and large quantities of such materials.
 Professional gardeners and landscapers are required to remove their own debris.

 Materials which have not been prepared in accordance with the provisions of this article.